MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/container-base-images.md

 ## Windows vs Windows Server

 The `Windows Server` image (3.1 GB) is slightly smaller in size from the `Windows` image (3.4 GB).
-The Windows Server image also inherits all the performance and reliability improvements from the Server Core image, has GPU support, and no limits on IIS connections.
-To use the Windows Server image, you’ll need a Windows Server 2022 installation that's based on the Insiders preview build 20344.
-For more information, see [Windows Insider preview downloads](https://www.microsoft.com/software-download/windowsinsiderpreviewserver).
+The Windows Server image also inherits all the performance and reliability improvements from the Server Core image, has GPU support, and has no limits for IIS connections.
+To use the latest Windows Server image, you’ll need a Windows Server 2022 installation.
+The Windows image is not available for Windows Server 2022.